 |Betis B run out at the modestly named Ciudad Deportiva Ruiz de Lopera|

-Following the acrimonious departure of president Ruiz de Lopera in 2010, the club's training facility was renamed Ciudad Deportiva Luis del Sol, after the club's legendary international winger.
+Following the acrimonious departure of president Ruiz de Lopera in 2010, the club's training facility was renamed Ciudad Deportiva Luis del Sol, after the club's legendary international winger, who also played for Real Madrid and a decade in Italy for Juventus & Roma.
 The site comprises of two full-size natural pitches and an artificial surface, whose dimensions match that of the Benito Villamarin.
-The main 'arena' is the most easterly of the pitches and has a full length open terrace that holds the ground's entire 3500 capacity.
-To the north is the main centre that hosts the changing facilities as well as the club's medical centre, gymnasium and club offices.
-These facilities have not been updated since opening and considering the fact that the Ciudad Deportiva is also home to Betis' C and women's team, they are probably due the planned upgrade.
+The main 'arena' is the most easterly of the pitches and has a full length two tiered stand on the western side, that holds 1500.
+An open terrace runs down the eastern side of the enclosure, taking the ground's total capacity to 5000.
+To the north is the main centre that hosts the changing facilities as well as the club's medical centre, gymnasium and offices.
+The Ciudad Deportiva is also home to Betis' C and women's team.

 |A rare full house for the mini-derby with Sevilla Atletico|